 $

 This kind of curve is called a Hermite curve.
 You can see the example on the right.
-The curve interpolates the control points and besides those points you can also change the derivatives in the beginning and end of a curve.
-When you increase the segments count to get a spline, the next segment has a beginning point the same as the previous segment's end point and the beginning derivative as the previous segment's end derivative.
+The curve interpolates the control points, and besides those points, you can also change the derivatives at the beginning and end of a curve.
+When you increase the segment count to get a spline, the next segment has a beginning point the same as the previous segment's end point and the beginning derivative as the previous segment's end derivative.

-But manually controlling the derivatives of a Hermite curve might be tedious.
+However, manually controlling the derivatives of a Hermite curve might be tedious.
 There is a way to calculate the derivatives automatically.
-For this we will have to make a curve such that it sill interpolate only the second and third point.
-First and fourth point will be used to calculate the derivatives by taking a finite difference from the third and second point respectively.
+For this, we will have to make a curve such that it would interpolate only the second and third points.
+The first and fourth points will be used to calculate the derivatives by taking a finite difference from the third and second points, respectively.

 Imagine four control points.
 The derivative in the second point is half of the vector from the first point to the third point.
 This will be our constraint.
 We will parametrize the curve so that at time 0 we are at the second point and at time 1 we are in the third point.